sadeq220/oauth2-client/README.md

 - `Security Assertion Markup Language 2.0 (SAML)`(legacy protocol)—A protocol using the Extensible Markup Language (XML) encoding.
 - `OpenID Connect (OIDC)`—An extension to the OAuth 2.0 (RFC 6749) authorization protocol using the JavaScript Object Notation (JSON) encoding.

+**Identity and Access Management(IAM)**
+Identity and access management provides control over user validation and resource access.
+IAM is a discipline and a type of framework and a solution to `secure access to resources`.
+IAM systems require one or many authentication factors to verify identity.
+IAM industry standards:
+- OAuth 2.0
+- Open ID Connect
+- JSON web tokens
+- SAML

+In the past, the standard for IAM was for a system to create and manage its own identity information for its users.
+Auth0 is an Identity platform.

 The OAuth 2.0 enables a third-party application to obtain limited access to an HTTP service(**OAuth 2.0 is designed for use with HTTP**, and heavily uses HTTP redirects),
 either on behalf of a resource owner,
 or by allowing the third-party application to obtain access on its own behalf.